Justin-Bento/the-odin-project/Readme.md

 <img alt="odin project logo" src="https://www.skillfinder.com.au/media/wysiwyg/the-odin-project-logo-skill-finder-partners-page.png" width="auto" height='100px' style="object-fit: fill;" />

-# Justin Bento's Odin Project Journey.

-Welcome to my personal repository, where I document and store my projects connected to The Odin Project.
-As I dive into this educational journey, this repository becomes a record of what I'm learning and accomplishing.
-It's a tool for tracking my growth and reflecting on the exciting path I've taken with The Odin Project.

-I chose this path to brush up on the fundamentals of website development and transform into a skilled software developer, moving beyond just being a designer.
-Additionally, this project-based learning has greatly boosted my confidence in programming and various aspects of learning.

-While currently anticipating a break, let me provide a succinct overview of my website development timeline:
+# My Journey into Website Design and Development: Learning, Challenges, and Growth

+Welcome to my blog, where I share my journey into the world of website design and development.
+Throughout this adventure, I've encountered various learning opportunities, faced challenges, and experienced personal growth.
+Join me as I reflect on my experiences and share valuable insights gained along the way.

-## Understanding Learning Journey Timeline
+## Starting the Journey

-I began learning about website design and development in 2019.
-At first, I was interested in programming, but I found out it wouldn't be used that year.

-Later on, in 2021, I switched to a new program called Multimedia Design and Development.
-This program focused more on the basics of design.
-Although it was interesting, I realized that I don't always enjoy being creative because it can be tiring.

-In my free time, I revisited Website Development, seeking good, free resources.
-That's where I discovered The Odin Project.

-### Started The Odin Project: 2021 - 2022

-After I finished school, I realized that my coding skills weren't as good as many other programmers at that time.
-I attempted to join coding boot camps, but I didn't get accepted into the ones I preferred.
-That's when I recognized that my understanding of software development was much weaker compared to others.
+In 2019, my curiosity led me to explore website development.
+I enrolled in a college program focused on Website Development, eager to acquire new skills and knowledge in this field.
+However, I soon realized that my journey was just beginning, and there was much more to learn.

+## Navigating Through Transitions

+After completing my initial program, I transitioned to a Multimedia Design and Development program.
+While this experience was enriching, I discovered that constant creativity can be draining.
+Despite the challenges, I remained determined to pursue my passion for website development.

-### **Re-Started The Odin Project Foundations:** May 2023
+## Discovering The Odin Project

+During my free time, I sought additional resources to enhance my skills.
+That's when I stumbled upon The Odin Project, a comprehensive learning platform for aspiring web developers.
+Excited by the prospect of honing my skills further, I dove into the program headfirst.

+## Challenges and Reflections

+As I progressed through The Odin Project, I encountered challenges that tested my perseverance and determination.
+At times, I felt overwhelmed by the vast amount of information to absorb.
+However, I refused to let setbacks deter me from my goals.

+## Rediscovering Purpose

-I decided to restart my journey in website development from scratch.
-This time around, I set a rule for myself: jot down essential information I missed before to build a stronger foundation.
-Since then, I've stuck with this approach, and it has significantly boosted my confidence in using HTML, CSS, and JavaScript.
+After a period of uncertainty, I made the decision to restart my journey with The Odin Project Foundations in May 2023.
+This time, I adopted a structured approach, diligently documenting key concepts and ensuring a solid foundation in HTML, CSS, and JavaScript.

-Although my JavaScript skills were a bit shaky, I started working on personal and client projects to enhance them.
-After completing The Odin Project Foundations on September 26th, 2023, I landed a job in website development and received positive feedback.
-Taking a moment to reflect, I chose to delve into Ruby on Rails in November 2023, inspired by a Ruby conference in Toronto.
-The welcoming community motivated me, and I see Ruby as my go-to language for future automation projects.
+## Embracing New Opportunities

+Armed with newfound confidence, I embarked on personal and client projects to refine my skills further.
+The completion of The Odin Project Foundations marked a significant milestone in my journey, opening doors to exciting opportunities in website development.

+## Exploring New Horizons

+Inspired by a Ruby conference in Toronto, I ventured into the world of Ruby on Rails in November 2023.
+The supportive community and the promise of new challenges motivated me to expand my skill set and explore new avenues in web development.

+## Continuous Growth

+As I continue to immerse myself in the world of website design and development, I am committed to ongoing learning and growth.
+Each day presents new opportunities to refine my skills, overcome challenges, and push the boundaries of what I thought possible.

+## Conclusion

+My journey into website design and development has been a transformative experience filled with learning, challenges, and growth.
+Through perseverance and dedication, I've navigated through obstacles and emerged stronger and more resilient.
+As I look ahead, I am excited about the possibilities that lie ahead and eager to continue my exploration of this dynamic and ever-evolving field.

-Thanks for reading about my background into website design and development.
+Thank you for joining me on this journey.
+Stay tuned for more updates and insights as I continue to pursue my passion for website design and development.

+## Installation

 Here are some steps to install this repository:

-## Installation

 First, I open up my terminal and go to the main directory using the command "cd" and then press enter.
 ````